-Looking to Boost Your SEO?
-Here are 5 Tips You Need to Know
+How to Boost Your SEO?
+Here Are 5 SEO Tips You Need to Know

 What’s the deal with SEO in 2019?
 Are keywords still relevant?
 Should you build backlinks?